Sturzkampfgeschwader 3: Defeat in Tunisia

 II./StG 3 arrived at Tunis–Aouina on 9 November.
 It mustered 24 aircraft to oppose Operation Torch, the invasions of Morocco and Algeria.
 On 14 November the group lost a Staffelkapitän (6 staffel) to fighters and two more Ju 87s in an attack on their airfield.
-On 16 November they bombed Allied Allied spearheads near Tabarka, west of Bône.
+On 16 November they bombed Allied spearheads near Tabarka, west of Bône.
 On 17 November it sent 15 dive bombers to attack against shipping in Bône harbour.
 On 20 November it moved to Djedeida.
 On the 22nd it flew against the RAF airfield at Souk el Arb, with 13 Ju 87s, destroying one aircraft on the ground.
 Two days later 17 sorties were flown against Allied forces between Béja and Testour.

 On the 25 November the U.S. 1st Armored Division overran the airfield, initially destroying four aircraft.
 Another than 21 aircraft were crushed by tanks or put out of action.
 The Americans exaggerated the claim to be 30 to 36 aircraft.
 The group flew 48 sorties against the American forces before they reached the airfield.
 German losses may have been as low as 15.
 The Americans suffered only two fatalities.
 One pilot was wounded in air combat.
 18 aircraft have been identified by their factory number and listed as damaged or destroyed by tanks.
 Another three were destroyed and six damaged to all causes.

 By the 29 November group had been replenished and on 2 December 1942 moved to Protville and the Bizerte a week later.
 It flew attacks against enemy vehicle concentrations around Tebourba losing another Staffelkapitän (6 staffel again).
 II./StG 3 supported the German DAK at the Battle of Tebourba, from 1–10 December.
 The unit flew and fought over Medjez el Bab from 10 to 12 December and Djebel el Ahmera, 22–25 December.
 The group was provided fighter protection on at least on occasion, from II./JG 2.